amroweh/ss_extension/README.md

 ## Adding Options

-You might need to add some options for your functionality.
+You might need to add some options for your functionality (such as a fixed value that could be set and unset by the user e.g. dark/light mode).
 This can be done in the `Options` folder.
 This contains an `options.html` and a `options.css` file which generate the small popup when you click on the extension options.
 The logic for getting and setting these options is in the `options.js` file

 ## Issues